ThKrypt/QualCoder/05-Files.md

 You can open an audio or video file to view. for video, this opens two windows, one for viewing the video and one for the controls and a transcript, shown below.
 The transcript text file must have the same name as the video file, but have a '.transcribed' suffix, e.g. video.mp4.transcribed (versions 2.7 and below).
 Version 2.8 and above, the transcription file name defaults to video.mp4.txt.

 **Important: When an audio or video file is loaded into QualCoder a blank text transcription file is automatically created.
-Version 2.7 and below it is named (or similar) video.mp4.transcribed.
-Versions 2.8 and above video.mp4.txt.**
+Version 2.7 and below it is named in this format: videoname.mp4.transcribed.
+Versions 2.8 and above are named in this format: videoname.mp4.txt.**

 The transcribed text file is created and stored within the database, and can be exported to a text file.
 The file can be edited.  **Important note: The edits occur within the database.
 An original text file is NOT changed.
 Transcriptions cannot be link as an external file.
 Transcription files can be exported as text files.**